tjb1982/homework/README.md

 Setting up a non-trivial proof-of-concept in an unfamiliar technology is a relatively common on-the-job exercise in the real world.
 And Rust is a seriously difficult language to learn.
 One of the best ways I know how to "put my best foot forward" is to show that I can go from zero to "productive" relatively quickly in pretty much any language.

+The key word here is "productive," as opposed to "mastered."
+Rust has a lot of complex concepts around its ownership model, and it will take some time before I feel confidently creative with it, the way I do with, say, JavaScript, Python, or Clojure.
+Or even C/C++.

 ### Rust and its toolchain are a really good fit for the requirements

 The Rust ecosystem may not be as mature as the JVM, or Python, ecosystems, etc., but the tools and libraries it does have are particularly well-suited to creating nice-looking, safe/correct, CLIs and microservices.
+What makes Rust particularly good for APIs is that it compiles to a static binary and doesn't need garbage collection, like C++; but unlike C++ is much better at producing memory-safe code without sacrificing performance.